Bellmer La Poupée: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He began as an apprentice on Savile Row, earning a reputation as an expert tailor.
 In 1992, McQueen graduated from Central Saint Martins, a London art school, with his master's degree in fashion design.
 His degree collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became his mentor and his muse.
 McQueen's reputation for shocking runway shows began early, and his sexualised designs and aggressive styling drew accusations of misogyny.
 The controversy over his sixth collection, Highland Rape (Autumn/Winter 1995), is considered to be the launching point of his fame.

 His work was highly autobiographical: he incorporated elements of his memories, feelings, and personal fixations into his designs and runway shows.
 His interest in Surrealism reached back to his childhood.
 Throughout his career, he habitually played with shapes and silhouettes, using hair, make-up, accessories, and styling to make his models look unnatural or inhuman.
 He loved photography, experimenting with taking his own and collecting prints, and many collections were inspired by the work of his favourite photographers.
 McQueen often described the fashion industry as toxic and suffocating, and was often ambivalent about continuing his career.
 Several collections critiqued the industry as chaotic and deranged.

 McQueen often worked with other creatives to produce things outside his area of expertise for runway shows, such as hats or jewellery; he typically relied on a close set of regular partners.
 McQueen had a longstanding and particularly close working relationship with jeweller Shaun Leane, who had worked with him as early as Highland Rape after they met during their student years.
 Simon Costin was McQueen's set designer and art director on several early shows.
-McQueen's usual hatmaker was Philip Treacy; they were friends but also rivals for Blow's attention.
+McQueen's usual hatmaker was Philip Treacy; they had been introduced by Blow and although they were friends, they were also rivals for her attention.